Kivexa (abacavir + 3TC)

 - Once stopped, Kivexa must not be used again, as a worse reaction can return that is potentially fatal.

-The European patient information and detailed Product Information for Kivexa are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for Kivexa are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.